sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/features.md

 Search contexts help you search the code you care about on Sourcegraph.
 A search context represents a set of repositories on a Sourcegraph instance that will be targeted by search queries by default.

-Sourcegraph currently supports two search contexts:
+Sourcegraph Cloud currently supports two search contexts:

 - Your personal context, `context:@username`, which automatically includes all repositories you add to the Sourcegraph instance.
 - The global context, `context:global`, which includes all repositories on the Sourcegraph instance.

-Coming soon: create your own search contexts that include the repositories you choose.
-Want early access to custom search contexts?
-[Let us know](#).
+Search contexts are currently only available on Sourcegraph Cloud.